PatMyron/pygames/two-player/README.md

 - PyGame

 ### How to start
-    python server.py
+    python server.py # run by player 1
-    python client.py
+    python client.py # run by player 2

 ### How to play

-Once inside the game directory, they must run "python server.py" At this point they will be waiting for player2 to connect.

-Player2 must go to the game directory and run "python client.py" At this point the game will begin.

 Use the arrow keys to move left, right, and jump.

 Avoid falling down the holes in the course and make your way around the other obstacles to reach the end flag before your opponent to win.